A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Alternative solution procedure for infeasible problems

 We now discuss the \textit{decision with tolerance} presented in Algorithm \ref{alg:dt}.
-Steps 1-2 are key to our procedure.
+Step 1 is key to our procedure.
 If $E(S_{\text{new}})-E(S_{\text{best}})$ exceeds the tolerance $\tau$, a positive parameter predetermined by the user, then the alternative solution procedure concludes that $S_{\text{best}}$ is better.
-When the average of the violating p-values of $S_\text{new}$ is smaller or not significantly worse (smaller than $\tau$) than that of $S_\text{best}$, we conclude $S_\text{new}$ is competitive and investigate further in Steps 3-11 by comparing the two solutions based on two factors, $\pi$ and $E$.
-Steps 4-5 conclude that, if $S_{\text{new}}$ is smaller than $S_{\text{best}}$ in terms of those two factors, $S_\text{new}$ is better.
-The opposite case is shown in Steps 6-7.
+When the average of the violating $p$-values of $S_\text{new}$ is smaller or not significantly worse (smaller than $\tau$) than that of $S_\text{best}$, we conclude $S_\text{new}$ is competitive and investigate further in Steps 3-7 by comparing the two solutions based on two factors, $\pi$ and $E$.
+Step 3 concludes that, if $S_{\text{new}}$ is smaller than $S_{\text{best}}$ in terms of these two factors, $S_\text{new}$ is better.
+The opposite case is shown in Step 4.
 If there is a conflict between the two factors, $f_q$ settles the decision.
-Remark that Algorithms \ref{alg:asp} and \ref{alg:dt} imitate the linear regression model building procedure described in Section 2 by using statistical significance tests first to make the decision, followed by other diagnostics.
+Note that Algorithms \ref{alg:asp} and \ref{alg:dt} imitate the linear regression model building procedure described in Section 2 by using statistical significance tests first to make the decision, followed by other diagnostics.

 We illustrate the entire alternative solution procedure using the three toy examples presented in Table \ref{table:Alt_example}.
-Suppose that our model is searching a subset whose cardinality $k$ is set to 5 and a feasible solution has not been found yet.
+Suppose that our model is searching a subset whose cardinality $k$ is set to 5 and that a feasible solution has not yet been found.
 A user sets the significance levels and $\tau$ to 95 percent and $0.1$, respectively.